About Clint

 How I Work

 Before we ever shoot, we talk.
-We look at what you’re being called in for, where you’re working, and what feels unclear or missing in your current materials.
-We don’t want to chase expressions or force moments, but instead meet up with intention so we can make images that are useful, honest, and specific.
+We look at what you’re being called in for, where you’re working, and what feels unclear or missing in your current materials and we come up with a plan for ya.

 Who I Work With

-Most of my work centers around actors, but I also photograph executives, business professionals, creatives, and organizations who need images that feel human, current, and trustworthy.
+Most of my work centers around actors and entertainment professionals, but I also photograph executives, business professionals, creatives, and organizations who need images that feel human, current, and trustworthy.

 I also shoot stage productions, events, and editorial work when the project is a good fit.

-At the end of the day, the throughline is the same: clarity, connection, and accuracy.
+No matter who or what I’m shooting, the goal is the same: clarity, connection, and accuracy.

 The Point of It All